Uranus359/Ter/README.md

 Launch interpreter and input code.
 Press Enter to run interpret.

 ## What are the differences from BF?
-Availability two (int32 and bool) registers for results some operations, 34 new commands (includes math and logic operations from other languages).
+Availability two (int32 and bool) registers for results some operations, pointer to save cell, stack, 34 new commands (includes math and logic operations from other languages).

 ## For what?
 1) "Just for lulz" (c)